nwg-piotr/sgtk-menu/README.md

 The problem to resolve was, that the Gtk.Menu class behaves differently / unexpectedly when open over Wayland and X11 windows.
 To work it around, the script opens the menu over a (semi-)transparent, floating window, that covers all the screen.

+## i3 support

+Even if there exist plenty of good X11 menus, with the most excellent [jgmenu](https://github.com/johanmalm/jgmenu) on top, I'm doing my best to make sgtk-menu i3-compatible.
+See below to resolve issues, if any.

 ## Troubleshooting

 ### Menu does not position properly in the screen corner